Next winter storm on the way

-SHREVEPORT, La. - Our next winter storm was located in the Pacific Northwest on Monday evening.
+SHREVEPORT, La. - As of Tuesday evening, another winter storm was moving toward the ArkLaTex.
+Light snow was just beginning to reach northeast Texas and southeast Oklahoma.

-The Shreveport National Weather Service has the ArkLaTex under a Winter Storm Warning for Wednesday and Thursday.
+The Shreveport National Weather Service has us under a Winter Storm Warning from 6 p.m.
+Tuesday until midday Thursday.

-Significant accumulations of ice are possible especially over east Texas and northwest Louisiana.
+Significant accumulations of ice are forecast especially in east Texas, Toledo Bend and north Louisiana.

+Heavy snow is possible north of I-20 into northeast Texas, Oklahoma and Arkansas.

 RELATED CONTENT - Click here for the very latest MEGA 3 StormTeam forecast